openanalytics/shinyproxy-config-examples/11-openid-azure-b2c/README.md

 You should now be able to login into ShinyProxy using an Azure user.
 You can create additional users by going to the `Users` page in Azure.

-## Configuring a username
+## Configuring the username

-The current setup will display the `sub` (subject) of the user.
+The current setup will use the `sub` (subject) of the user to identify it (this is e.g. shown in the navigation bar of ShinyProxy).
 This is a generated value and is not user-friendly.
 We can configure Azure B2C to send the e-mail address of the user.
 The same steps can be used to use a different property.

 1. In Azure B2C, go to `Token configuration`
 2. Click on `Add optional claim`